wenbert/hondaphil-cebu/README.md

 **Subject: Problem with Honda Brio (DT18__)**

-This email is regarding the Honda Brio (DT18__) that my brother, Alberto Del Rosario II.
+This email is regarding the Honda Brio (DT18__) that my brother -bought-.
+(I have removed my brother's name for the meantime)

 I initially reported this issue on Twitter: